isitsamgallon/Ashen-Campaign/content/The Party/Dead/Chenris Tallfellow ‡.md

 Chenris' appearance soon takes on the colourful form associated with the Eladrin when he is filled with incredibly strong emotions.
 Generally, Winter is associated with sadness; Spring with happiness; Summer with rage and Autumn with confusion.

 ### Backstory Summary
 Due to circumstances that Chenris refused to elaborate on, the Tallfellow family fell from their position of Eladrin nobility and escaped to Strixhaven for safety.
 He showed incredible aptitude for academics and was admitted into Strixhaven University.
-He soon became close to one of his professors, [[Professor Varitan Leotoris]].
+He soon became close to one of his professors, [[Professor Varitan Leotoris †]].

 Later on, Leotoris was one of the stewards on a field trip to a local dungeon.
 Chenris begged his beloved teacher to let him tag along who eventually relented and snuck him onto the trip.
 This trip was designed for a much more advanced class than Chenris so it was no surprise when he accidentally activated a trap.
 Leotoris dove in between them and the trap at the last second, sparing Chenris but leaving the professor with lethal injuries.
 With his dying breath, he passed Chenris [[Leotoris' Last Problem]] and begged him to solve the problem on it.